7thLucas/full-app-6a2e4-0ada5-4719/_doc/product-overview.md

 **Admin-facing**: product management (add, edit, remove), incoming order tracking and status updates.

 ## Positioning
-The company's own branded mobile storefront — purpose-built for selling textile and handloom machines to saree weavers, job work contractors, and GST companies across Tamil Nadu, with no marketplace dependency and a direct customer relationship.
+The company's own branded mobile storefront — purpose-built for selling textile and handloom machines to saree weavers, job work contractors, and GST companies across India, with no marketplace dependency and a direct customer relationship.